-The “sacred” includes all of life; art is a means of comprehending that sacredness.
-Art that is shown does not need to be specifically religious, it is a sincere response to life and our experience of being human.
+At St. Philip Church, we believe the “sacred” includes all of life and that art is a means of comprehending that sacredness.
+The art we display may or may not be specifically religious; it is a sincere response to life and our experience of being human.

 We display art in the stairwell connecting the sanctuary and the downstairs hall, an area with lots of wall space, a high ceiling and lots of light.
 In the past, we have been privileged to display the works of emerging and experimental artists from the community.
 Currently, we are focusing on showing the works of the many talented members of our church community.

 We are pleased to present the works of Judith Slimmon, a member of our congregation, who will displaying her paintings for January and February 2020.

 I have been “playing” at painting for the past six or seven years.
 I already had a foundation with a fine art degree and a number of years spent as a studio potter.
 Then came the “serious” years of psychoanalytic studies and a full time practice which occupied my energy, intellect and creative spirit.
 Now I have returned to my first love of image and mucking around with acrylic paint.

 The paintings of children playing on the beach has held my attention for some time.
 All of the children are completely and wholly engaged in play, completely un-selfconscious and unconcerned about how they are perceived.
 This is a creative state of being fascinates me and seems to be the key to maintaining a state of innocence as we grow old.